 Yes, most rentals come with a compulsory cleaning fee of $50.
 Some owners wave the fee if you return the camper in the same condition as it came in.

-Ready to get a travel trailer rental?
+Ready to get a camping trailer rental?

 So are you set on trying out a camping trailer rental?
 Go for it!
 It’ll give you a good idea of whether a trailer is right for you.